 The thought that my words could help and touch another was amazing and healing to me.
 The idea that on the days when I am afraid to cross my threshold (because that still is going to happen, I will not heal and be awesome overnight), I can still cross the proverbial threshold of the inter-webs, and reach out to other women who feel just like me.

 Even if our stories are not the same.
 Even if are mistakes are different.
 There are still so many “me too” moments and so many feelings that are the same.
-Not only that, but we are able to respect our differences and realize that for each of us, recovery looks a little bit different; that it doesn’t have to come in cookie cutter shape and form.
+Not only that, but we are able to respect our differences and realize that for each of us, recovery looks a little bit different; that it doesn’t have to come in cookie-cutter shape and form.
 We can build our own programs and define our own recovery.
-If mine looks a little different than someone else’s – if mine happens to include two priests, a bishop, a nun, and a lot of church and theirs does not, that is okay.
+If mine looks a little different than someone else’s, that is okay.
 We all need to recover in our own way and then come together to help and support and love one another through it all.

 So I ask you, have you ever had that moment when you had an instant connection to someone?
 I did.
 I have.
 I will.
 I am blessed.
 I am amazed at the way God works through people in my life.
 If changing my past -my pain – my mistakes would change what and who I have now in my life I would never do it.
 Never.
 I would not trade the people in my life for anything on the planet.
 Not even if it meant I could erase all of the pain of the past.

 My past made me who I am today, and I am starting to see that although she needs some work, she is not such a bad person for me to be.